Prince Axel of Denmark: Official duties and interests

-Prince Axel and Princess Margaretha accompanied Crown Prince Frederik and Prince Knud on their extensive tour of Asia in 1930.
-Prince Axel was one of the godparents of future Queen Margrethe II of Denmark at her baptism on 14 May 1940 in the Church of Holmen in Copenhagen.
-In 1947, Prince Axel and Princess Margaretha, together with their sons, Princes Georg and Flemming, were among the official guests at the wedding of Princess Elizabeth, the future Queen Elizabeth II of the United Kingdom, and Philip, Duke of Edinburgh (the former Prince Philip of Greece and Denmark).
-On September 4, 1948, Prince Axel represented King Frederick IX at the inauguration of Queen Juliana of the Netherlands.
-In 1953, Prince Axel and Princess Margaretha represented the King at the coronation of Elizabeth II.
-As a result of the Danish Act of Succession of 1953, which restricts the throne to those descended from Christian X and his wife, Alexandrine of Mecklenburg-Schwerin, through approved marriages, he lost his place in the line of succession.
+Axel was one of the godparents of future Queen Margrethe II of Denmark at her baptism on 14 May 1940 in the Church of Holmen in Copenhagen.
+In 1947, Axel and Margaretha, together with their sons, Princes Georg and Flemming, were among the official guests at the wedding of Princess Elizabeth, the future Queen Elizabeth II of the United Kingdom, and Philip, Duke of Edinburgh (the former Prince Philip of Greece and Denmark).
+As a result of the Act of Succession of 1953, which restricts the throne to those descended from Christian X and his wife, Alexandrine of Mecklenburg-Schwerin, through approved marriages, he lost his place in the line of succession unlike his son Flemming in 1949.

 Sports

-Prince Axel was a popular figure in Denmark, involved in the promotion and development of sports as well as business.
+Axel was a popular figure in Denmark, involved in the promotion and development of sports as well as business.
 He was a longtime member of the International Olympic Committee for Denmark.
-At the 55th IOC Session in Tokyo in 1958, Prince Axel, a member of the IOC taking part in the session, officially proposed making the work composed by Spyridon Samaras the official Olympic anthem.
-Prince Axel was a prominent member of the IOC and he openly supported Lord Porritt's proposal of limiting the age of the Committee members to 70 since the St. Moritz session in 1948.
+At the 55th IOC Session in Tokyo in 1958, Axel, a member of the IOC taking part in the session, officially proposed making the work composed by Spyridon Samaras the official Olympic anthem.
+Axel was a prominent member of the IOC and he openly supported Lord Porritt's proposal of limiting the age of the Committee members to 70 since the St. Moritz session in 1948.
 However, the proposals were not accepted by the majority of the committee and they were finally implemented in 1966.
 For his services to the Olympic movement, he was awarded unanimously the Olympic Order of Merit in 1963.
-Since his election as a member of the IOC in 1932, Prince Axel travelled over 160,000 kilometres around the world in advance of his duties.
-In 31 years of his active service in the committee, the Prince missed only one of its sessions.
-In 1963, Prince Axel was nominated to become the first honorary member of the IOC.
+Since his election as a member of the IOC in 1932, Axel travelled over 160,000 kilometres around the world in advance of his duties.
+In 31 years of his active service in the committee, he missed only one of its sessions.
+In 1963, Axel was nominated to become the first honorary member of the IOC.

-Prince Axel was a pioneer of motor sports in Denmark, president of the Royal Danish Automobile Club from 1920 until 1938.
-The prince held Denmark's number 10 pilot's licence, acquired in 1912.
+Axel was a pioneer of motor sports in Denmark, president of the Royal Danish Automobile Club from 1920 until 1938.
+He held Denmark's number 10 pilot's licence, acquired in 1912.